ara3d/domo/README.md

 # Suggested Best Practices

-The following are some suggested practices for usin  DoMo:
+The following are some suggested practices for using  Domo:

 * Start new applications by creating the domain models first
 * Keep the domain models in a separate project